-To Woreda administration, social and labor offices: we recommend them to have follow up and support regular visual assessment, working hours, and safety measures of welders.
+To Woreda administration, social and labor offices: We recommend that they have follow-up and support for regular visual assessment, working hours, and safety measures of welders.

 To the Woreda health office: The need for regular eye checkups and utilization of ophthalmic eye care services should be emphasized to all welders.